pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 To download and configure a Golang driver, refer to the [go-sql-driver/mysql documentation](https://github.com/go-sql-driver/mysql).

-For an example of how to build a complete application, see [Build a simple CRUD app with TiDB and Go-MySQL-Driver](/develop/dev-guide-sample-application-golang-sql-driver.md).
+For an example of how to build a complete application, see [Connect to TiDB with Go-MySQL-Driver](/develop/dev-guide-sample-application-golang-sql-driver.md).

 ### Golang ORM frameworks